 Controlled SubstancesControlled substances may be administered in the school setting with a completed medication form.
 Controlled substances may be self-administered and self-carried only in middle or high school.
 Medication should be in a container dispensed by a pharmacy with the student’s name, name of medication, date prescription was filled, and directions clearly marked.
 Students that self-carry should carry no more than a daily dose at any time.

 Disposal of Unused MedicationAll unused, discontinued, or expired medication must be returned to the parent or guardian or disposed of in accordance with the WCPSS Medication Disposal Process.

-Field TripsMedication administration information applies to all field trips.
+Field TripsMedication administration information may not apply to all field trips.